wmiklasewicz/Stay-and-Help/README.md

 ##Problems?
 Issues?
 -----------

 Need help?
-Ask on Stack Overflow with the tag 'railsapps.'
+Ask on Stack Overflow with the tag 'railsapps.' or create Issue on Github.

 ##Ruby on Rails
 -------------